mdinacer/innuora-web/src/content/articles/en/cognitive-behavioral-therapy/what-is-cognitive-behavioral-therapy.md

 ---
-title: "What is Cognitive Behavioral Therapy?
-A Complete Guide"
+title: What is Cognitive Behavioral Therapy?
+A Complete Guide
 description: "Learn the fundamentals of CBT, how it works, and how it can help improve your mental health and emotional wellbeing."
-slug: "what-is-cognitive-behavioral-therapy"
+slug: what-is-cognitive-behavioral-therapy
-category: "cognitive-behavioral-therapy"
+category: cognitive-behavioral-therapy
-contentType: "article"
+contentType: article
-intent: "informational"
+intent: informational
-keywords: ["what is CBT", "cognitive behavioral therapy", "CBT therapy", "CBT explained"]
+keywords:
+  - what is CBT
+  - cognitive behavioral therapy
+  - CBT therapy
+  - CBT explained
 searchVolume: 45000
-priority: "high"
+priority: high
 featured: true
 readingTime: 8
-relatedCbtModules: ["cognitive", "behavioral", "core_beliefs"]
+relatedCbtModules:
+  - cognitive
+  - behavioral
+  - core_beliefs
-targetEmotions: ["confusion", "seeking help", "learning"]
+targetEmotions:
+  - confusion
+  - seeking help
+  - learning
 publishedAt: "2025-01-27"
 draft: false
 ---